tdyer/EMRack/README.md

-- config.ru
+- config.ru (see doc/run_apps.txt for more info)
-  The main, more complex, rack app that implement a number of Rack endpoints.
+  The main, more complex, rack app that implements a number of Rack endpoints.

 - em_postgres_toy.rb (This is the gem we'll use!)